reimandlab/PACIFIC/README.md

 <img src="inst/extdata/km1.jpg" width="50%">

 ## Example run 2:
-Let's see the more complex aspects of glmFS.
+Let's see the more complex aspects of PACIFIC.
 Here, using the example dataset, we are interested in finding prognostic interactions between mutation and immune features while controlling for the effect of baseline clinical variables.
 This problem is formulated in the IGX paper based on the following design choices:
 * Assign clinical variables to `single_features`.
 * Assign all two-way combinations of mutation and immune features to `interaction_features`.
 * Work with median-dichotomized (higher or lower than median) values of immune features (rather than their numeric values).
 Therefore, assign immune features to `features_to_discretize`.
 Use default `discretization_method = "median"`.